How to Set Up Individual WooCommerce Customer Tracking

 To better track logged in users, MonsterInsights uses the unique WordPress user ID assigned to each individual user instead of Client ID.

-Finding User ID of Each Individual User
+Finding the WordPress User ID of Each Individual User

 To find the WordPress user id of your users, just go to your WordPress dashboard and click on Users » All Users.